Easy Roasted Broccoli Recipe

 If using steamed broccoli, pat it dry with a towel to soak up extra water.
 Add broccoli and other ingredients to a baking sheet.
 Mix well and spread evenly so the broccoli is in a single layer.

 Bake until broccoli is slightly browned, about 30 to 40 minutes.
-If using it, sprinkle lemon on broccoli.
+If using it, squeeze lemon on broccoli.

-Serve immediately as the main attraction or as a side.
+Serve immediately as part of the main attraction or as a side.
 Save any leftovers for the following day.